When should I apply to PCC?

 Applicants for admission to PCC must have earned a high school diploma or must have passed the GED.

-A satisfactory academic background includes a high school GPA of 2.00 or GED and an ACT composite score of 18 or SAT composite score of 940.
-An applicant who falls below either of these standards may be considered for provisional acceptance by the Admissions Committee.
+A satisfactory academic background includes a high school GPA of 2.00 or GED and an ACT composite score of 18, CLT total score of 62, or SAT total score of 960.
+An applicant who falls below either of these standards may be considered for provisional acceptance by the Academic Admissions Committee.

-Homeschool-graduate applicants need to meet the above SAT/ACT requirement, but a GED or high school diploma is not required.
+Homeschool-graduate applicants need to meet the above ACT/CLT/SAT requirement, but a GED or high school diploma is not required.

-- My scores on my ACT/SAT were not as high as I’d hoped.
+My scores on my ACT/CLT/SAT were not as high as I’d hoped.
 What should I do?

-Since ACT/SAT scores aren’t the only factor in acceptance, go ahead and apply.
+Since ACT/CLT/SAT scores aren’t the only factor in acceptance, go ahead and apply.

-Medical insurance is not required for admission, though many students are covered on their parents’ policies.
+Medical insurance is not required for admission, but may be necessary if off-campus medical care is necessary.
+Many students are covered on their parents’ policies.

-The Graf Clinic, staffed by medical professionals, is available to all students and provides health care during regular clinic hours for minor illnesses and injuries.
+The Graf Clinic, staffed by medical professionals with Baptist Medical Group of Pensacola, is available to all students and provides health care during regular clinic hours for minor illnesses and injuries.
 After-hours health needs and serious illnesses or injuries are referred to off-campus medical facilities associated with one of three area hospitals.

 When you get here, you’ll find people ready to help almost wherever you go—from the front gate to your residence hall.
 You’ll also see maps around campus showing you where you are.
 When you make your way to the first floor of the Academic Center, you’ll check in and get a personalized schedule, plus watch a short video explaining what to do next.

-You can also look in the Pathway: Student Resource Guide to see more about checking in, registering for classes, and getting settled on campus.
-Of course, your enrollment advisor is always happy to answer any questions you might have.
+You can also look in the PCC Student Handbook to see more about checking in, registering for classes, and getting settled on campus.
+Of course, your admissions counselor is always happy to answer any questions you might have.